idec-teams/2025_Evolution_Suisse_2025/docs/project/DML.md

 </figure>

 ## Outlook for understanding the fittness landscape with a machine learning model
-A dataset of 50,000 to 100,000 variants can be used to train a deep learning encoder–decoder model.
+The resulting dataset of 50,000 to 500,000 variants can be used to train a deep learning encoder–decoder model.
 The model's latent space representation of ISCro4 variants might transfer to the fitness landscape, understanding epistatic effects of multiple mutations.
 Sampling from such a latent space would in turn enable the generation of functional sequences that cover different areas of the fitness landscape.
 These sampled variants can be evolved to their local fitness optima.

 In the event that screening the unbiased library does not provide sufficient information to train a model capable of learning a meaningful latent space, a second, biased library can be designed and screened.
-Such a library could be guided by the mutational tolerance patterns revealed by the previous DMS \cite{Durrant2024BridgeRNA}, thereby enriching the dataset with functionally relevant variants.
+Such a library could be guided by the mutational tolerance patterns revealed by the previous DMS[^Perry], thereby enriching the dataset with functionally relevant variants.

 By coupling genotype and phenotype in a pooled, sequencing-based assay, this framework enables the high-throughput generation of training data and lays the foundation for ML-guided DE of bridge recombinases.
+We are looking forward to train models once the Illumina Deep Sequencing data has arrived.

 ## References
 [^DE_review]: L. Sellés Vidal, M. Isalan, J. T. Heap, and R. Ledesma-Amaro, “A primer to directed evolution: Current methodologies and future directions,” RSC Chemical Biology, vol. 4, no. 4, pp. 271–291, 2023. doi: 10.1039/D2CB00231K.